Scratch Holograms

 thingiverse

-https://youtu.be/Pw8y0gSaMNw Recently I was at a museum in LA and they had these metal discs, about the size of a vinyl record, etched with many scratches and illuminated from above.
-When you gazed at these things, the scratches conspired to make the image of a polyhedron, floating in space!
-And what's more, when you walked around, you could see this virtual polyhedron from different angles.
-After some googling, I found that these things have been rediscovered at various times, and studied in some detail somewhat recently (1990s) by William Beaty (see [here](http://amasci.com/amateur/holo1.html)).
-The basic idea is this: when you scratch metal, the scratch acts a little bit as if it were a very thin reflective tube.
+Recently I visited a museum in Los Angeles where they displayed metal discs, approximately the size of vinyl records, etched with numerous scratches and illuminated from above.
+As you gaze at these objects, the scratches conspire to create the image of a polyhedron floating in space!
+And what's more, when you walk around, you can see this virtual polyhedron from different angles.
+After some online research, I discovered that these things have been rediscovered at various times and studied in detail somewhat recently (1990s) by William Beaty.
+The basic idea is this: when you scratch metal, the scratch acts a little bit like a very thin reflective tube.
 If you illuminate this with a point source of light, each eye sees the point source as a bright spot somewhere along the scratch.
 If the scratch is curved, then each eye sees the bright spot at a slightly different angle.
-Your brain's depth-perception algorithms interpret what you see a point of light, floating in space.
+Your brain's depth-perception algorithms interpret what you see as a point of light floating in space.
 It turns out that the radius of the scratch curve corresponds to how deep you see the point of light.
-This means you can take a polyhedron, and put a bunch of virtual points of light along each edge, and then put a bunch of appropriate scratches on metal (or plastic), and when illuminated from above, the light scatters off the collection of scratches in just such a way that you see the polyhedron, and what's more, it's like a hologram in that you can move left and right and see the polyhedron rotating.
+This means you can take a polyhedron, and place a bunch of virtual points of light along each edge, and then put a bunch of appropriate scratches on metal (or plastic), and when illuminated from above, the light scatters off the collection of scratches in just such a way that you see the polyhedron, and what's more, it's like a hologram in that you can move left and right and see the polyhedron rotating.
 Anyway, I was curious if these things could be done with 3D printing.
 The result is this, and while the effect isn't as good as what I saw in the museum, it's not bad for a few grams of plastic!
-I included the Python script I used to make these, as well as two designs: a tetrahedron and a cube.
+I included the Python script I used to make these objects, as well as two designs: a tetrahedron and a cube.

 Download Model from thingiverse